 Nitrate (NO₃) is converted by nitrite (NO₂) because of nitrifying bacteria.
 Nitrite (NO₂) is converted from Ammonia (NH₃) by a different set of Nitrifying bacteria living in the filter, gravel bed, and solid objects in the aquarium.
 And Ammonia (NH₃), the cause of Nitrate (NO₃), is produced from a waste of an aquarium (such as goldfish) or uneaten food and dead plant material.
 At lower levels, nitrate is harmless.
-However, prolonged exposure to high levels of nitrate stresses goldfish, stunts their growth, damages their organs, and makes them more susceptible to disease.
-Nitrates are utilized by aquatic plants, but they promote unsightly algae growth if allowed to accumulate.
+But being around high nitrate levels for a long time stresses goldfish, slows their growth, hurts their organs, and makes them more likely to get sick.
+Nitrates are used by aquatic plants, but if they build up, they cause unsightly algae to grow.

-If goldfish nitrate poisoning happens, it will be pale, weak, and don’t eat like usual.
+If goldfish nitrate poisoning happens, it will be pale and weak and don’t eat like usual.
 Then it will die.
-To avoid that happening, you should know which are the causes, symptoms, and treatments.
-It’s even better if you know permanent ways to prevent nitrate poisoning for your fish.
+You should know the causes, symptoms, and treatments to avoid that happening.
+Knowing permanent ways to prevent nitrate poisoning for your fish is even better.

 Sign Of Nitrate Poisoning On Your Goldfish